aniket-work/practical-mcp-style-authorization-an-experimental-poc-and-guide/README.md

 - This PoC uses a symmetric JWT secret (`test-secret`) for iteration speed.
 Replace with environment-based secrets or public-key verification for production.
 - Keep the PoC experimental; it is intentionally small so you can adapt it quickly for your use cases.

-License
-- No license is specified in the PoC; add a license if you plan to publish it publicly.